qthibeault/mocha-notes-plugin/README.md

 Installation
 ------------
-`npm install --save-dev mocha mocha-notes-plugin` _This library required Mocha 5.0.0 or greater_
+`npm install --save-dev mocha mocha-notes-plugin`

+_This library is tested to work with Mocha 6.0.0_

 ```json
 {